zeshanalvi/FFFA/README.md

   <a href="https://github.com/zeshanalvi/fffa/issues"><img src="https://img.shields.io/github/issues/zeshanalvi/fffa.svg" alt="Open Issues"></a>
 </p>

-FFFA is a **nature-inspired single-solution optimization algorithm** that mimics the foraging behavior of foxes and fireflies.
+FFFA is a **nature-inspired single-solution optimization algorithm** that mimics the foraging behavior of foxes.
 It is designed for solving **path optimization problems** (e.g., shortest path, graph-based problems) where a weight matrix is provided as input.

 ---